-Sexism Ed: Essays on Gender and Labor in Academia, Raven Books, 2018.
+Sexism Ed: Essays on Gender and Labor in Academia, Blue Crow Books, 2018, Final Girl Books, 2023.

 Why aren’t more women at the top of the ivory tower?